-The standard enthalpy change of formation, ΔHf o, is the change in enthalpy when one mole of a substance is formed from the most stable form of its elements in their standard states.
-Furthermore, the reactant elements must be in their reference states, which are the most stable states of the respective elements at 100 kPa and 298.15K.
+The standard enthalpy change of formation, ΔHf o, is the change in enthalpy when one mole of a substance is formed from its elements in their reference states, which are the most stable forms of the respective elements at 100 kPa and 298.15K.

 For example: